gtk-rs/lgpl-docs/gtk/vendor.md

 space the programmer desires.

 Arrows are created with a call to `Arrow::new`.
-The direction or style of an arrow can be changed after creation by using `ArrowExt::set`.
+The direction or style of an arrow can be changed after creation by using `Arrow::set`.

 `Arrow` has been deprecated; you can simply use a `Image` with a suitable icon name, such as “pan-down-symbolic“.
 When replacing